unik-name/help-unikname/docs/3-unikname-connect/howto-get-my-unikname-via-cli.md

 Your own @unikname can be used everywhere and for multiple purposes.
 Also, if you already get one you don't need to get another one.
 :::

 There's multiple ways to get your own @unikname.
-The most user friendly one is to [get your @unikname directly within my.unikname.app.](./../2-unikname-id/howto-get-individual-unikname) But here we show you another way with the Command Line Interface which may seems more convenient for a developer or for a system administrator.
+The most user friendly one is to [get your @unikname directly within my.unikname.app.](../2-unikname-id/howto-get-individual-unikname) But here we show you another way with the Command Line Interface which may seems more convenient for a developer or for a system administrator.
 Then we show you how to restore it within the App.

+**Table of content**

 [[TOC]]